Dear Harriton Families,

 - Persons aged 65 and older may also receive a single dose of Tdap vaccine, as directed by their primary care physician.

-For additional information about pertussis, please click here for a Fact Sheet provided by the Montgomery County Health Department.
+For additional information about pertussis, please click here for a Fact Sheet provided by the Montgomery County Office of Public Health.
 If you have any further questions or concerns, please do not hesitate to call your health care provider or the Montgomery County Health Department, the Division of Communicable Disease Control at (610) 278-5117.
-You may also call the School Nurse at 610 658-3977 or LMSD Health Services Office at 610 645-1829.
+You may also call the LMSD Health Services Office at 610 645-1829.

 Lead Supervisor of School Health and Student Safety